 What can you do there?

 The honest answer is: a lot.
-Darwin is home to around 230 companies sharing 6,000 square metres of coworking and office space, most of them working in the social and solidarity economy.
+Darwin is home to hundreds of people working across coworking spaces, local businesses, cultural projects and social initiatives, most of them rooted in the social and solidarity economy.
 But beyond work, the site offers something for everyone.

-You can browse the Emmaüs Bric à Brac second-hand store, grab a Darwin beer in the sun, eat at the Magasin Général (one of the largest organic restaurants in France), ride at the skatepark, play roller derby, try your hand at board games, wander through the urban farm, or dance at a concert.
+You can browse the Emmaüs Bric à Brac second-hand store, grab a Darwin beer in the sun, eat at the Magasin Général (presented as the largest organic restaurant in France), ride at the skatepark, play roller derby, try your hand at board games, wander through the urban farm, or dance at a concert.
 There is also a VEJA concept store dedicated to cleaning, repairing and recycling old pairs of the famous Bordeaux-born trainers.

 Events happen constantly: festivals, conferences, concerts, exhibitions, screenings, sports competitions.
 Something is always going on.
 The festival Climax, which mixes culture, music, conferences, art and urban sports around environmental issues, is one of the highlights of the Darwin calendar.